ethereum/consensus-specs/tests/formats/operations/README.md

 ### `pre.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state before applying the operation.
+An SSZ-snappy encoded `BeaconState`, the state before applying the operation.

 ### `<input-name>.ssz_snappy`

-A SSZ-snappy encoded operation object, e.g. a `ProposerSlashing`, or `Deposit`.
+An SSZ-snappy encoded operation object, e.g. a `ProposerSlashing`, or `Deposit`.

 ### `post.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state after applying the operation.
+An SSZ-snappy encoded `BeaconState`, the state after applying the operation.
 No value if operation processing is aborted.

 ## Condition